 How Renters Can Fight High Rent Increases

 In 2015, 88 percent of property managers increased their rental rates over the past year.
-It is safe to say that there is a correlation between increase in rental unit demand and increase in rental rates.
+It is safe to say that there is a correlation between the increase in rental unit demand and the increase in rental prices.
 If you’re one of the many millennials aged 21 to 34 currently renting a home in the United States, you might not be able to afford a rent increase.
-You also might not be deserving of a rent increase.

-Here is our guide on how renters, like yourself, can fight high rents.
+Here is our guide on how renters can fight high rent increases:

-The moment you receive a notice of rent increase, be sure to double check how it was served when it was served, and if the notice is legal accordingly to your local rent control laws.
+The moment you receive a notice of rent increase, be sure to double check how and when it was served.
+Check if the notice follows accordingly to your local rent control laws.

 Certain cities and counties have unique rent control laws for how much rent can be raised on a yearly or monthly basis.
 There are also unique ways that a notice can be served.
 Some units can be rent controlled units which are only allowed to have a rent increase by a certain percentage every few years.
 The time period for which a notice of rent increase can be delivered varies as well.

 We’ve written a rent control cheat sheet where you can read up on all the rent control laws in the San Francisco Bay Area.

 The first piece of advice we recommend is to move to areas of lesser demand.
 Lesser demanded areas will generally have lower rents.
 These are found in suburban areas away from the city.
 Rent spikes are found in cities because of the high income earning individuals who move there.
 Moving out of the area will protect you temporarily from these rent increases.

 Ask your landlord why they are increasing rents

 It never hurts to ask your landlord why they are increasing the rent.
 It might be because they are preparing to add new amenities in the apartment complex or increase the safety in your building.
 It might be because property taxes have risen.
 This can give you a chance to sympathize with them.
 Becoming closer to your landlord opens up the door for you to tell your pw